 There are three main types of concessional super contributions.
 These include:

 Disclaimer1.
-Individuals with income from certain sources above $250,000 in 2021/22 will pay an additional 15% tax on concessional super contributions within the cap.
+If you earn up to $37,000 a year (2023/24) you may be eligible to receive a Low Income Super Tax Offset (LISTO) payment of up to $500.
+Individuals with income from certain sources above $250,000 in 2023/24 will pay an additional 15% tax on concessional super contributions within the cap.
 However, concessional contributions are generally still beneficial, as the tax payable on the concessional contribution is still less than the marginal tax rate of 47% (including Medicare levy) that is paid by people earning this level of taxable income.

 Disclaimer2.
 Includes Medicare levy.